KnowOneActual/Project_Starter_Script/README.md

     ```bash
     ./start-project.sh my-new-app
     ```

+    *(Note: If you use spaces in the name, the script will automatically convert them to hyphens for you!)*

 The script will then guide you through the setup process, asking for the `.gitignore` preference and other details.